Man accused of ramming patrol units during multi-parish chase - NewsBreak

 Shreveport carjacking suspect leads officers on dangerous multi-parish chase

-SHREVEPORT, La.
-(KTAL/KMSS) – Law enforcement officers in two parishes were led on a dangerous high-speed chase Wednesday after attempting to stop a stolen vehicle.
-Before 8:30 a.m., Many Police Department officers attempted a traffic stop on a truck stolen from Shreveport.
-The vehicle refused to stop and fled.
-Sabine Parish Sheriff’s deputies joined the chase as the suspect traveled south through Florien into Vernon Parish.
+Law enforcement officers in two parishes were led on a dangerous high-speed chase Wednesday after attempting to stop a stolen vehicle.

 Natchez Democrat